 We have arrangements with a number of used car dealers who understand that if they make a good deal for our clients they will get more business.
 By allowing us to help you purchase a second hand vehicle you will save a pile of money.

-You should know that compared to Europe, The USA and Australia, second hand cars seem to be expensive in Thailand.
+You should know that compared to Europe, The USA and Australia, second hand cars are expensive in Thailand.
 Also, what you may consider as standard items such as a heater and demister and airbags are not commonly found in the vehicles here.

 Another factor to consider is the age of the vehicle when it comes to buying insurance.
 In Thailand cars over 14 years old cannot buy what they refer to as "first class insurance".
 Below is a brief description of each type of vehicle insurance.